auag92/auag92.github.io/about.md

 ## Apaar Shanker

 Apaar is currently a PhD student in the MINED Group at the Georgia Institute of Technology.
+His research focuses developing AI based tools for automating and accelerating materials discovery and deployment.
 He received his undergraduate degree from the Indian Institute of Science, Bangalore.

 ### Areas of Interest